 11. Kyrgyz Republic.
-Progress of road and rail projects in continues in Kyrgyz Republic along CAREC corridors 1 and 3.
-The construction of Bishkek-Torugart Road, financed by the Export-Import Bank of China, the Arab Coordination Group, ADB, and the Kyrgyz government is in progress and expected to be completed by 2017.
+Progress on road and rail projects continues in the Kyrgyz Republic along CAREC corridors 1 and 3.
+The construction of Bishkek-Torugart Road, financed by the Export-Import Bank of China, the Arab Coordination Group, ADB, and the Government of the Kyrgyz Republic is in progress and expected to be completed by 2017.
 Phase 4 of the Bishkek-Osh road rehabilitation project in ongoing and expected to be completed in 2019.
 This priority project along CAREC Corridor 3 is financed by a loan and grant from ADB, a loan from Eurasian Development Bank, and the government's own budget.
-The construction of the North-South Road (Balykchy-Kochkor-Aral-Kazarman-Jalal-Abad), which links transport corridors CAREC Corridor 3 (Bishkek-Osh) and CAREC Corridor 1 (Bishkek-Naryn-Torugart) is under preparation, supported by a loan from the Export-Import Bank of China.
-This project is expected to be completed in 2020.
+The construction and improvement of the North-South Road (Balykchy-Kochkor-Aral-Kazarman-Jalal-Abad) and the Aral-Too-Ashuu to Bishkek-Osh Road, which link CAREC Corridor 3 (Bishkek-Osh) and CAREC Corridor 1

+(Bishkek-Naryn-Torugart) is under preparation, supported by financing from the ADB, Export-Import Bank of China, Eurasian Development Bank, Islamic Development Bank and Saudi Fund for Development.
+These projects are expected to be completed in 2021.
 The feasibility study for the electrification of Lugovaya-Bishkek (Alamedin) railway is ongoing.
-Under aviation, the Kyrgyz ATC System Capacity Enhancement project financed by JICA is underway.
+In aviation, the Kyrgyz ATC System Capacity Enhancement project financed by JICA is underway.

 12. Mongolia.
 Mongolia continues to implement transport projects along CAREC Corridor 4.
-The Western Regional Road Development to the PRC border is ongoing, with 50 kms completed in 2015.
-Also in progress are the construction of the access road from Ulaanbaatar to the new international airport, the Western Regional Road Development Phase 2 (742 km) connecting Ulaanbayshint (border point to Russia) and Yarant (border point to PRC), and the Undurkhaan-Baruun-Urt-Bichigt-Huludao/Chifeng-Jinzhou road.
-The construction of the new international airport in Ulaanbaatar is currently ongoing, supported by financing from JICA and the MON government.
+The Western Regional Road Development to the PRC border is ongoing, with 50 km completed in 2015.
+Also in progress are the construction of the access road from Ulaanbaatar to the new international airport, the Western Regional Road Development Program Phase 2 (742 km) connecting Ulaanbayshint (border point to Russia) and Yarant (border point to PRC), and the Undurkhaan-Baruun-Urt-Bichigt-Huludao/Chifeng-Jinzhou road.
+The construction of the new international airport in Ulaanbaatar is currently ongoing, supported by financing from JICA and the Government of Mongolia.

 Pakistan.
 Major progress was made in 2015 on projects serving CAREC Corridors 5 13. and 6.
-This includes the the realignment of the Karakoram Highway (KKH) at Hunza financed by the Export-Import Bank of China; the JICA-financed expressway from Sehwan to Ratodero (N-55); Peshawar-Torkham (N-5) motorway, connecting Peshawar to Kabul, financed by USAID; Gwadar-Hoshab road, financed by the Pakistan government and connecting Gwadar to the cities of Turbat and Hoshab in Northern Pakistan; and the 4-lane Section 4 of M-4 (Kanewal-Multan), financed by IsDB.
-Construction is ongoing for the Hoshab-Surab road (N85 and N25), which will connect Gwadar port with the National Highway Network and is financed by the Pakistan government.
-The Hasanabdal-Havelian section of the E-35 expressway, to provide a link to Northern Pakistan and PRC via KKH is also under construction, financed by ADB, Department for International Development (DFID) and the Pakistan government.
-The 62 km Gojra-Shorkot section of M-4 Motorway is being financed by a loan from ADB and a grant from DFID, which were approved in September 2015; civil works are expected to start in 2016.
+This includes the realignment of the Karakoram Highway (KKH) at Hunza financed by the Export-Import Bank of China; the JICA-financed expressway from Sehwan to Ratodero (N-55); Peshawar-Torkham (N-5) motorway, connecting Peshawar to Kabul, financed by USAID; Gwadar-Hoshab road, financed by the Government of Pakistan and connecting Gwadar to the cities of Turbat and Hoshab in Northern Pakistan; and the 4-lane Section 4 of M-4 (Kanewal-Multan), financed by IsDB.
+Construction is ongoing for the Hoshab-Surab road (N85 and N25), which will connect Gwadar port with the National Highway Network and is financed by the Government of Pakistan.
+The Hasanabdal-Havelian section of the E-35 expressway, to provide a link to Northern Pakistan and PRC via KKH is also under construction, financed by ADB, United Kingdom Department for International Development (DFID) and the Government of Pakistan.
+The 62 km Gojra-Shorkot section of M-4 Motorway is being financed by a loan from ADB and a grant from DFID, which were approved in September 2015; civil works have started in 2016 and is progressing well.
 Construction of the Chaman-Khuzdar section of N-25 is also in progress and is expected for completion by 2019.
-The improvement of BCP infrastructure at Torkham, Wagha, and Chaman - which will boost Pakistan's trade with its neighboring countries - will be financed by a \$250 million ADB loan approved in December 2015 under the CAREC Regional Improving Border Services (RIBS) Project.
+The improvement of BCP infrastructure at Torkham, Wagha, and Chaman - which will boost Pakistan's trade with its neighboring countries - will be supported by a \$250 million ADB loan approved in December 2015 under the Pakistan: CAREC Regional Improving Border Services (RIBS) Project.